rasbt/LLMs-from-scratch/README.md

 ## Questions, Feedback, and Contributing to This Repository

-I welcome all sorts of feedback, best shared via the [Discussions](https://github.com/rasbt/LLMs-from-scratch/discussions) forum.
+I welcome all sorts of feedback, best shared via the [Manning Forum](https://livebook.manning.com/forum?product=raschka&page=1) or [GitHub Discussions](https://github.com/rasbt/LLMs-from-scratch/discussions).
 Likewise, if you have any questions or just want to bounce ideas off others, please don't hesitate to post these in the forum as well.

-If you notice any problems or issues, please do not hesitate to file an [Issue](https://github.com/rasbt/LLMs-from-scratch/issues).

-However, since this repository contains the code corresponding to a print book, I currently cannot accept contributions that would extend the contents of the main chapter code, as it would introduce deviations from the physical book.
+Please note that since this repository contains the code corresponding to a print book, I currently cannot accept contributions that would extend the contents of the main chapter code, as it would introduce deviations from the physical book.
 Keeping it consistent helps ensure a smooth experience for everyone.

 &nbsp;